mlflow/mlflow/.github/ISSUE_TEMPLATE/feature_request_template.md

 - [ ] Python

 ### Implementation impact
 Please answer the following questions to the best of your ability.
-If you are not familiar with the MLflow code base, please feel free to leave questions about implementation details blank as necessary, and check the following “Needs implementation input” box:
+If you are not familiar with the MLflow code base, please feel free to leave questions about implementation details blank as necessary, and select the following “Needs implementation input” box:
 - [ ] Needs implementation input

 - Does this feature introduce any new libraries to MLflow?
 If so, which ones?